nstoker/rocksmith/README.md

 * getting the project to run under docker to run the app on windows (mainly as I have to run Rocksmith in the Windows environment)
 * adding Lookbook for setting up View Components
 * lots of other things I haven't yet though about!

+## Tasks started, but incomplete

+* Lookbook added, and running but no classes have been added